antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 Here below the important settings to be managed by the user are shown. **Look carefully to the comments besides the parameters**.
 The parameters not shown in this example might be left unmodified.
 Their use and functionality will be fixed in next releases and better described in [Wiki Documentation](https://github.com/antonioscalaunina/pyANTI-FASc/wiki) currently under construction.

-	{"zone_name": "kurilsjapan",      # Name of the precomputed mesh to be used.
-See the slab database made available within the repository and use the Mesh Folder for the slab you want to select
+	{"zone_name": "ITCF00G",      # Name of the precomputed mesh to be used.
+The mesh downloaded from the ESFM20 service must be saved in geojson file as shown [here]
 	"Merc_zone": 54,                  # Mercator zone for the selected slab.
 See the slab database and use the correct Mercator zone
         "acronym": "KuJ",		  # 3 digit acronym that is used for that slab.
 It can be arbitrarily chosen by the user (but must have 3 digits!).
 You might find suggestions into the slab database.